Nek5000/NekDoc/source/problem_setup/BCs.rst

    \lambda \nabla T \cdot {\bf \hat e_n} = h_c\left(T-T_{\infty}\right)

 Where :math:`{\bf \hat e_n}` is the unit vector normal to the boundary face, :math:`h_c` is the convective heat transfer coefficient, and :math:`T_{\infty}` is the ambient temperature.
-The convective heat transfer coefficient and ambient temperature are set in the :ref:`user file <sec:userbc>`.
+The convective heat transfer coefficient and ambient temperature are set in the ``userbc`` subroutine in the :ref:`user file <sec:userbc>`.

 Periodic, ``P``
 ```````````````